Naked-Roadmap/naked-roadmap/app/work-log.md

 -- DONE: % completed of sprint bar.
 -- DONE: Add discussion per project
 -- DONE: Add in changelog per project
+-- DONE: Fix the star/critical functionality on planning page -- DONE: Fix styles for create page.
+-- DONE: On Dashboard, show recent comments as well
+-- DONE: On the project page, ability to attach a project to a goal.
+-- DONE: Make sure objectives on the planning page show the number of projects supporting them.
+-- DONE: Associate projects to goals.

 ## Reminders: